encoredev/encore/docs/how-to/entgo-orm.md

 First, create the `migrations` directory in the `usr` system and add an empty migration named `1_init.up.sql`.
 This migration is necessary for encore to pick up the system as a [database](../develop/databases.md) system.
-Run this command to have Encore build the application and create teh database:
+Run this command to have Encore build the application and create the database:

 ```bash
 encore run